littleyoda/Home-Assistant-Tripower-X-MQTT/README.md

 The Python script is a _proof of concept_.
 I have been using the script myself for a few successful weeks now.

 The script cannot currently be executed as an add-on or similar in Home Assistant.
 It has to be started manually on a computer with installed Python.

+Most values are only returned if the PV system also produces electricity.
+At times when no electricity is produced, only a fraction of the measured values are returned.

 ## Usage
 The following packages are required:
 * ha-mqtt-discoverable